osandoval42/PetBook/README.md

 ### Friends

-Friendships is the join table modeling 2 users' friendships.
-It contains two foreign key columns that join to `id` in user, called `requestor_id` and `requestee_id`.
+`Friendships` is the join table modeling 2 users' friendships.
+It contains two foreign key columns, `requestor_id` and `requestee_id`, that join to primary key `id` in `User`.
 A third column, `accepted` defines whether a row in this table represents a friendship or merely a friend request.
-Thus all friends for a given user's profile can be pulled down by querying all rows for which `accepted` is true and said user's `id` matches either `requestor_id` or `requestee_id.
+Thus all friends for a given user's profile can be pulled down by querying all rows in `User` for which `accepted` is true and said user's `id` matches either `requestor_id` or `requestee_id`.

 ```Ruby
   def friends